dotansimha/graphql-code-generator/docs/plugins/typescript-resolvers.md

 ## Field Resolver Name Prefix

-When using `noNamespace` option, you can add a prefix to field resolver name, in order to avoid conflicts in the schema.
+When using `noNamespace` option, you can add a prefix to field resolver name, in order to avoid conflicts in the generated typescript declarations.

 ```yaml
 # ...